 Saturday, November 21st was the fourth annual DesignerCon ‘09 (formally the Vinyl Toy Network) at the Pasadena Convention Center.
-With over 70 vendors, including many manufactures and artists from all over the world, it was one of the most unique convention of any type I have ever been to.
+With over 70 vendors, including many manufacturers and artists from all over the world, it was one of the most unique conventions of any type I have ever been to.

 A complementary mix of Japanese influenced soft vinyl toys, American underground art design, college fine arts and designer garage toys, Designer Con ’09 was a eye opening and inspiring event that I was very fortunate to attend for CollectionDX.
 I am no expert in the designer toy movement that is currently making its way through the toy world but I do see and admire all the influences that many of the artists are using for their work.

 I arrived at The Pasadena Convention center at 10am when the doors opened and was graciously greeted by Ayleen Gasper one of the co-promoter for DC’09.
 The first exhibit that I headed to was the Custom Yoka Show hosted by DKE Toys and adFunture. adFunture’s panda bear inspired blank Yoka Bear figure was sent to over 200 artists from 19 countries to customize, deface, paint, cast, humiliate to their own artistic desires.
 Of course my favorite was CollectionDX’s own Joshua Bernard’s custom rhinestone Yoka who made his public debut at DC’09.
 The Yoka Custom show was by far was one of the most popular attractions and was consistently full of Yoka admires.